Skip to content

 inactives: ClassVar[Manager] = InactiveManager()

-Let us now create new manager and use it with our previous example.
+Let's create a new manager and use it with our previous example:

 from typing import ClassVar